 An Elon Law faculty member has been honored for her work over the past year in helping to organize professional development programs that were open to legal writing professors at law schools across the United States.

-The Association of Legal Writing Directors recently presented Assistant Professor Tiffany Atkins L’11 with its Outstanding Service Awarded in recognition of her work co-chairing the organization’s Biennial Leadership Academy Subcommittee.
+The Association of Legal Writing Directors recently presented Assistant Professor Tiffany Atkins L’11 with its Outstanding Service Award in recognition of her work co-chairing the organization’s Biennial Leadership Academy Subcommittee.

 “When we needed leaders for the Leadership Academy subcommittee this year, Tiffany, thankfully, raised her hand,” said Professor Katrina Lee of The Ohio State University, who served as president at ALWD for 2020-2021.
 “Under Tiffany and her co-chair’s leadership, the Leadership Academy reached new heights.
 As I said when I presented her with the award, Tiffany is amazing, and we’re so very grateful to her for her service.”